pyocd/pyOCD/docs/configuration.md

 - `pack`: (str or list of str) Path or list of paths to CMSIS Device Family Packs.
 Devices defined in the pack(s) are added to the list of available targets.

+- `probe_all_aps`: (bool) Controls whether all 256 ADIv5 AP addresses will be probed.
+Default is False.

 - `project_dir`: (str) Path to the session's project directory.
 Defaults to the working directory when the pyocd tool was executed.